jesselatimer/app-academy-prep/README.md

-# app-academy-prep
+# App Academy Prep Work

-Jesse Latimer's App Academy Prep Coursework
+Prep work for a/A, by Jesse Latimer.